atomSkittlesTeam/atomicHunter/README.md

-# skittles-app
+# Atomic Hunter Application
-Simple app for our stack demo
+Application for HR for all!